 Laura also works as a Physical Therapist Assistant at Apple Therapy Services in Milford, NH and is Pilates certified through Polestar Education.

 An alumnus of Southern NH Dance Theater, Valerie continued her training with Oklahoma City Ballet and Burklyn Ballet Theatre.
-She has performed with FreeFall Contemporary Dance Company and Saving Grace Dance Ensemble.
+She has performed with Eleganza Dance Company, Saving Grace Dance Ensemble, and FreeFall Contemporary Dance Company.

 Rebecca Power performed professionally in Boston for eleven years with Jose Mateo’s Ballet Theatre.
 As a member of JMBT, she performed many principal roles including Sugar Plum Fairy and Snow Queen in the Nutcracker, Cinderella, Lilac Fairy in Sleeping Beauty as well as principal roles in Mr. Mateo’s highly acclaimed original choreography.